Indigenous Studies (INST) 390

 View previous revision

 Delivery Mode: Individualized study

 Prerequisite: Course coordinator approval is required.
 3 credits in Native/Indigenous Studies are strongly recommended but not required.

 Precluded Course: INST 390 may not be taken for credit if credit has already been obtained for INST 391, NTST 390, or NTST 391.

 INST 390 is not available for challenge.

-Indigenous Studies Research/Projects courses are similar to most project courses: they are student-initiated courses that are based on a contracted study arrangement worked out between an individual student (or group of students), an approved project supervisor and Athabasca University.
-They are advanced courses, intended for students who have completed the foundation courses.
+Indigenous Studies 390: Individual Research Projects in Indigenous Studies is a student-initiated course that is based on a contracted study arrangement worked out among an individual student, an approved research project supervisor, and Athabasca University.
+This is an advanced course, intended for students who have completed one or more of the foundation courses.